PROVELab/ProveMila-embedded/README.md

 In VSCode, under C/C++ extension format style, place this:
 { BasedOnStyle: Google, UseTab: Never, IndentWidth: 4, AccessModifierOffset: -4, ColumnLimit: 80}
 for our linting style

+## Optimizations
+To improve compile time (multi-factor reduction) on linux, copy .mbedignore into the platformio folder via: cp .mbedignore ~/.platformio/packages/framework-mbed/platformio/.mbedignore from home directory
+When writing code,
+peephole optimize what you can (or ask Shynn to do so).

+## Permission Issues
+if you get an issue with permissions, do this: sudo chmod a+rw /dev/ttyACM0 where ttyACM0 represents the specific port which is not being uploaded to